materialsproject/pymatgen/.github/ISSUE_TEMPLATE.md

-When reporting bugs, please supply the following information:
+When reporting bugs/issues, please supply the following information.
+If this is a feature request, please simply state the requested feature.

 ## System